sajeevvenugopan/sajeevvenugopan/README.md

 - 👋 Hi, I’m Sajeev venugopan
-- 👀 I’m interested in Application development
+- 👀 I’m learning new things and challenge myself to new achievements
 - 🌱 I’m currently learning Containerizing of apps and messaging services
 - 📫 How to reach me sajeevvenugopan@gmail.com
 - 😄 Pronouns: Sajeev